-- 1. Call your Merchant Services Provider's Authorization department. - 2.
-The following minimum information will be requested: - Card Number - Merchant Number - Charge amount - Note: In some situations, you may be asked for additional information such as Expiration Date or CID Number. - 3.
-A response will be provided.
-If the request for Authorization is approved, capture the Approval for submission. - 4.
-If you are submitting electronically, you must enter the Approval into your POS System.
+- Merchant Number - Charge amount

+Note: In some situations, you may be asked for additional information such as Expiration Date or CID Number.

+- 3. A response will be provided.
+If the request for Authorization is approved, capture the Approval for submission. - If you are submitting electronically, you must enter the Approval into your POS System.
 For instructions on how to complete this type of Charge, refer to your Merchant Services Provider's operating instructions or contact them directly.